Converting a Cargo Trailer into a Travel Trailer – Mold Preventative, Low-Toxin Design

 Remove plywood.

-Install window – 24 x 30 vinyl awning style to stay open even during the rain (you’re going to need air in such a small space).
 It’s vertical so that the framing did not need to be cut.
-I do not find the hard vinyl has a smell but you can use aluminum.
+I do not find the hard vinyl has a smell but some people would use aluminum.

-Install metal flooring 3/16 hot roll plate steel flooring, 1000 for the metal + welding.
-See this thread for an in-depth discussion on what type of metal to use.
+I installed metal flooring 3/16 hot roll plate steel flooring, 1000 for the metal + welding.

 Electrical work